Lisa Gerrard

 As of 2020, Gerrard has released four solo albums and collaborated on sixteen albums.
-She composed and contributed the scores to more than 48 movies.
+She has composed or contributed to the scores of more than 48 films.
 She received a Golden Globe Award for the music score to the 2000 film Gladiator, on which she collaborated with Hans Zimmer.
 She wrote the score of Balibo which went on to win an ARIA award for Best Original Soundtrack and an APRA Screen music award for Best feature film score.
 Overall she has won 11 awards receiving 23 nominations.
 Gerrard has been nominated for a Grammy Award twice.
+Gerrard is often affiliated with the "wailing woman" music phenomenon, popularized in Gladiator.

 Early life

 Lisa Gerrard was born in Melbourne to Irish immigrant parents, and grew up in Prahran, an inner suburb with a substantial Greek population.
 She recalled growing up with "Mediterranean music blaring out of the houses" and said that this influenced her music, particularly on later Dead Can Dance albums and in her solo and collaborative works.

 Gerrard first began forming bands and creating original music as a member of Melbourne's Little Band scene, an experimental post-punk scene which flourished from 1978 until 1981.
 It was in this scene that she first met Dead Can Dance co-founder Brendan Perry.
 Perry recalls, "It never occurred to me that we would one day collaborate musically together because at the time I thought her music was too avant-garde.
 I particularly remember one song that she sang about finding a man in the park and asking her mother if she could bring him home to keep in her wardrobe as she attacked this chinese dulcimer with two bamboo sticks".
 Around this time, Gerrard became the lead vocalist of Microfilm, which released "Window", and one single, "Centrefold", in 1980, via Unforgettable Music label.
 The group issued a third song, "Summer House", on Ron Rude's From Belgrave With Love compilation, which was released by Cleopatra Records in 1981.